Zenn Diagram by Wendy Brant

 Would I recommend this book?
 Although I have rated this book as OKAY, I would still highly recommend it if you are looking for a quick enjoyable read.

-Guest review contributed by Nielle Reads Books.
+This guest review was contributed by Nielle Reads Books.
 This Harry Potter fan loves spending her paycheck on books.
 She asks that you check out her growing list of book reviews.